-When a patient is suddenly symptomatic in the intensive care unit, the emergency department, or the prehospital setting, Focused Cardiac Ultrasound using the portable ultrasound scanner SIFULTRAS-5.42 can provide critical information quickly.
+The SIFULTRAS-5.42 is doctors first choice for FOCUS.
+When a patient is suddenly symptomatic in the intensive care unit, the emergency department, or the prehospital setting, Focused Cardiac Ultrasound using the portable ultrasound scanners SIFULTRAS-5.42 can provide critical information quickly.

 More than any other application, FOCUS benefits from the advantages of point-of-care ultrasound.
 For the critically ill patient for whom a less-monitored setting is undesirable, FOCUS at the point of care is ideal.

 The ability to quickly repeat a point-of-care ultrasound examination is most important in evaluation of the heart.